richmahn/en_tn/hag/front/intro.md

 #### How should the title of this book be translated? ####

-This book is traditionally titled "The Book of Haggai" or just "Haggai."
+This book traditionally has been titled "Haggai" or "The Book of Haggai."
 Translators may decide to call it "The Sayings of Haggai."
 (See: [[rc://en/ta/man/translate/translate-names]])

 #### Who wrote the Book of Haggai? ####